 If you are seeking to learn more about Peru, look no further.
 Below, you’ll find a beginner’s guide to one of the most visited countries in the world.
 Read more to see why.

 Peru is located on the western side of South America.
-It is bordered by Ecuador, Chile, Brazil, and Bolivia.
+It is bordered by Ecuador, Colombia, Chile, Brazil, and Bolivia.
 Peru’s population is 30,380,000, of which 8,400,000 are located in the capital city of Lima.

 The territory that is known today as Peru was once home to the Norte Chico civilization, the Inca Empire, and the Spanish Empire.
 The nation declared independence from Spain on July 28, 1821.

 Today, Peru has an interesting mix of cultures: 45% of the population is Amerindian, 84% of the country speaks Spanish, and 13% of the country speaks Quechua (especially in the Andes regions).
 82% of the population consider themselves Catholic.

-There are over 400 culinary dishes that have their roots in Peru, the most famous of which is ceviche peruano.
+There are over 400 Peru national dishes that have their roots in Peru, the most famous of which is ceviche peruano.
 Ceviche is basically a fish salad, marinated in lime and mixed with garlic, onions, cilantro, limo chile pepper, corn, and sweet potatoes.
 Other famous dishes include pollo a la brasa, lomo saltado, aji de gallina, cuy, and seco.